 The Planning Team did not formally assess the risk associated with invasive species; however, they did discuss the potential hazards and risks associated with the Emerald Ash Borer (EAB) specifically.
 Vermont's EAB infestation was first detected in 2018 in northern Orange County.
-It is now known to occur in multiple locations surrounding Rutland County.
-The Town has not yet completed an inventory of Ash trees within the road right-of-way to determine potential risk.
-However, the Wilderness Community members around Lake Ninevah have begun to treat hundreds of their Ash trees.
+In October 2020, a new detection of EAB in West Rutland was confirmed.
+This is the first confirmed detection in Rutland County.
+The Town will work with the Vermont Urban & Community Forestry Program to develop a Rural Road Resilient Right-of-Way Vegetation Assessment, which will include recommendations regard EAB management and roadsides with plentiful or prominent Ash trees.
+The Wilderness Community members around Lake Ninevah have begun to treat hundreds of their Ash trees.

-High Risk Hazard Profiles
+Highest Risk Hazard Profiles